El Mirage, Arizona

 El Mirage is a city in Maricopa County, Arizona, United States.
 As of the 2020 census, the population of the city was 35,805, up from 31,797 in 2010.

 History

 The Hohokam Native American tribe were the earliest inhabitants of the area that is now El Mirage.
 The ingenious Hohokam developed an elaborate irrigation network using only stone instruments and organized labor.
 They were commonly known as the "Canal Builders".

 During the early 1930s, migrant farm workers settled in El Mirage on the west bank of the Agua Fria River.
 Mexican migrants came to El Mirage to help build the canals and harvest the first crops.
-Farming and agriculture remain central to El Mirage's economy, but it has witnessed a robust industry growth over the past few decades, emerging as a diverse urban community.
+Farming and agriculture remain central to El Mirage's economy, but it has witnessed a robust industrial growth over the past few decades, emerging as a diverse urban community.

+In 1977, the city annexed 2,000 acres of land for a proposed planned community with apartments, shopping centers, and industrial development.
+Immediately following this announcement Attorney General Bruce Babbitt, sued in an attempt to undo this annexation due to its proximity to Luke Air Force Base.
+The lawsuit failed, but prompted the cities of Glendale and Goodyear to work together to buy land surrounding the base to stop any further annexations.

+In the early eighties, El Mirage announced its plans for economic redevelopment.
+The city planned to build more housing but the centerpiece of the plan was a $20 million resort and convention center, along with a golf course.
+A spring training baseball stadium, medical center, and auto mall were also pitched for the area.
+The proposed redevelopment sat, however, only five miles north from the Air Force base's runway.
+Once again officials from Luke Air Force Base and other government officials began to raise concerns and turn public opinion against the project.
+City officials travelled to Washington D.C. to fight the land use disputes, arguing that the base had known about the land acquisitions leading to the redevelopment plans and could have raised concerns before it spent the money purchasing land and making deals with companies.
+Ultimately, nothing would be built on the land largely due to the concerns from Luke AFB.
+As a result of all of this, in 2009 when Luke Air Force Base was bidding to get the new F-35 fighter jets, El Mirage was an outlier among local cities.
+While many cities stood behind the Air Force base's bid wanting to keep the base operational, El Mirage voiced its opinion against the facility.
+The city believed that the base had hurt its financial potential and would continue doing so.

-The city became incorporated in 1951, and has continued to grow since.
+The city became an incorporated town on June 25, 1951.
+The city held a special election to become a city in 1983, and has continued to grow since.